taocpp/json/README.md

 This library is of both the first *and* the third kind, and supports a hybrid model where the C++ JSON value contains pointers to arbitrary C++ data types as sub-values.

 It employs the [Events interface](https://github.com/taocpp/json/blob/master/doc/Events-Interface.md) as universal adapter within the library (and as bridge to other libraries), and the traits mechanism to allow for seamless integration of, and conversion from and to, custom C++ data types.

+## Status

+The library is stable as in "works correctly" over months of multiple real-world applications.

+The library is not stable as in "under construction"; some parts of the API are under discussion and development and might change and/or be extended before version 1.0.

+This library also serves as a real-world example application of the [Parsing Expression Grammar Template Library (PEGTL)], which is used for parsing the JSON and JAXN representation formats.

 ## License